 Before you post, browse the board for a while, to become familiar with the community.
 Read the forum descriptions to determine WHERE your post belongs best.
 Misplaced threads will be relocated by Moderators.
-We have a button at top centre of every screen called "FAQ" (Frequently Asked Questions) that answers all the basics - how to post, how to edit, how to use smilies and HTML and all the neat features you see others using.
+We have a button at top centre of every screen called "FAQ" (Frequently Asked Questions) that answers many of the basics - how to post, how to edit, how to use smilies and HTML and all the neat features you see others using.
 Please DO spend a few minutes reading it over.

 3. Your Password

 This is known ONLY to you.
-Admin or Moderators CANNOT see it or access it at any time.
+Admin or Moderators CANNOT see it, or access it at any time.
 Remember this is just a STAMP Bulletin board not a Swiss bank account!
 Try and use something short and SIMPLE that you will remember.
-Admin gets endless requests from folks that sign up, type in some silly long password, and forget it when they log in next.
+Admin gets endless requests from folks that sign up, type in some silly long complicated password, and forget it when they log in next.
 This wastes EVERYONE'S time.